 The angle of radians is equal to .

-The tables below show common conversions formed from dividing a full rotation into equal parts.
+The tables below show common conversions formed by dividing a full rotation into equal parts.

 The charts below show the angles formed from dividing a full rotation into equal parts.